IBM/app-modernization-coexistence-layer/README.md

 "username": "ibm_cloud_xxxx2"
 ```

-## 8. Configure PostgreSQL database
+## 8. Setup PostgreSQL database

 Use a client either [pgAdmin4]() or [psql]() to connect to the PostgreSQL database using the credentials created in previous step.
 Here, the steps are provided using `psql` CLI.

-Execute the following steps to create a database and tables schema required before the data replication.
-The `.sql` files have been provided in this repository at `...` to create schema, check data and clean-up the database.
+Execute the following steps to create a database and tables schema that is required before the data replication.
+The `.sql` files have been provided in this repository at `app-modernization-coexistence-layer/postgre-scripts` to create tables and its schema, to check data and to clean-up the database.
 Run the following command to create new db `demodb`, its schema and tables.

 ```
 $ psql postgres://< username >:< password >@< db-hostname >:< port >/< database > -f cp-postgre-ddl.sql